hashicorp/terraform/website/intro/use-cases.html.markdown

 caching servers, routing meshes, etc. This pattern is used because the tiers can be scaled independently and provide a separation of concerns.

 Terraform is an ideal tool for building and managing these infrastructures.
-Each tier can be described as a collection of resources, and the dependencies between each tier are handled automatically; Terraform will ensure the database tier is available before the web servers are started and that the load balancers are aware of the web nodes.
-Each tier can then be scaled easily using Terraform by modifying a single `count` configuration value.
-Because the creation and provisioning of a resource is codified and automated, elastically scaling with load becomes trivial.
+You can group resources in each tier together, and Terraform will automatically handle the dependencies between each tier.
+For example, Terraform will ensure the database tier is available before provisioning the web servers and that the load balancers are connected to the web nodes.
+You can then use Terraform to easily scale each tier by modifying the `count` configuration value.
+Because resource creation and provisioning is codified and automated, elastically scaling with load becomes trivial.

 ## Self-Service Clusters